-I then taped rows of ribbon along the back.
+Then I taped rows of ribbon along the back.

-I was planning on using number stickers to label the tags 1 through 25, but I bumped into this scrapbook paper.
+I was planning on using number stickers to label the tags 1 through 25, but then I bumped into this scrapbook paper.
 Couldn’t be more perfect.

 I cut out the numbers and glued them on upside down, near the bottom.
-I may coat the top with Mod Podge later, but I just wanted it done for now.

 Then I folded them in half.